Manly, Queensland: Geography

 Rose Bay is between Darling Point and Norfolk Point.
 On 9 September 2011, it was named after the historic Rose Bay Estate was a subdivision of land owned by Captain George Poynter Heath in the 1880s.
 He was Brisbane's first harbour master.

-Eastwood Beach is on the shoreline of Rowes Bay,(or should this be ROSE BAY?) between the Esplanade and Trafalgar Street.
+Eastwood Beach is on the shoreline of Rose Bay between the Esplanade and Trafalgar Street.
 On 9 September 2011, it was named after Mr Les Eastwood for creating the beach with the Rotary Club of Wynnum and Manly.

 Manly Boat Harbour 41.8 ha marina to the south of Norfolk Point, in the south-east of the suburb,.

 Manly train station is on the Cleveland railway line.
 There are two-foot bridges over the line, one at the station and another to the immediate south of the station.